Rodolfo Alfonso Raffaello Pierre Filibert Guglielmi di Valentina d’Antonguolla was born in Italy in 1895 and emigrated to America in 1913.

-While researching the name Tiare on Monday, I discovered another Tahitian name on the SSA’s baby name list: Vaitiare, which means “water flower” in Tahitian.
+While researching the name Tiare on Monday, I discovered another Tahitian name in the U.S. baby name data: Vaitiare, which means “water flower” in Tahitian.
 It was a one-hit wonder on the list in 1991:

 1991: 5 baby girls named Vaitiare [debut]